noidexe/Enjin-Coin-Documentation/docs/cloud_platform.md

 The main way to interface with our service is to use GraphQL, either via API or interactively using a console like GraphiQL.
 If you are unfamiliar with GraphQL, check out [this introduction](https://graphql.org/learn/) to get started using the language.

-There are two separate TC servers, Testnet and Mainnet.

 Testnet is a development version of the mainnet, where you can easily obtain fake Ethereum and Enjin Coin to test your items in a safe, simulated environment without using real cryptocurrency.

 Mainnet is the real deal.
-You are using real Ethereum and EnjinCoin, so transactions here cost real cryptocurrency.
+You are using real Ethereum and Enjin Coin (ENJ).
+Therefore, transactions cost real cryptocurrency.
 You should be very comfortable with your implementation on testnet before doing anything substantial on mainnet.

-You can use the following GraphiQL browser interface to interact with the Trusted Cloud:

-* **Kovan Trusted Cloud (GraphiQL):** [https://kovan.cloud.enjin.io/graphiql](https://kovan.cloud.enjin.io/graphiql)

 ## Browsing the Schema
-On the right-side there should be a documentation panel to expand and browse for all the requests and parameters you can use.
+On the right-side, there should be a documentation panel to expand and browse for all the requests and parameters you can use.
 See [here](https://graphql.org/learn/queries/) for documentation on Queries and Mutations.
 Queries are requests for information from the server, where Mutations are requests that modify server side data.

 ## Making a Request